backdrop-contrib/getlocations/README.txt

 "/getlocations/type/zzz"
 map which shows all the markers (of a given content-type)

+Alternately you can use the MarkerClusterer feature, useful if you have many markers near each other.

 If you have the Colorbox module installed and enabled in Get Locations you can place any of the above paths in a colorbox iframe by replacing 'getlocations' with 'getlocations_box'.